Mikusch/MannVsMann/README.md

     - Buybacks
     - Revive Markers
     - ...and much more
-- Compatible with all official gamemodes (except Mann vs. Machine)
+- Compatible with all official game modes (except Mann vs. Machine)
 - Support for custom upgrade files
 - Configurable using plugin ConVars